Enowiz777/community-app.v1/README.md

 - Created the LOGO and LOGIN div in header.
 - Made header sticky.
 - Made the footer appear on the bottom of the content or body.

+20230510
+- Styling the NavBar.
+- Add Contact page into the NavBar.